List of Marvel Comics teams and organizations: Hell-lords

-Although Hela and Pluto could claim the title of Hell-lords, because they also rule in other nether realms, some readers have referred to them instead as Death-Gods.

 Hell's Belles

-Hell's Belles is an organization appearing in American comic books published by Marvel Comics.

-Hell's Belles is a team is composed of female mutant terrorists.
+Hell's Belles is a team composed of female mutant terrorists.
 They were formed by Cyber to commit acts of extortion, and worked for a notorious drug cartel.
+The team consisted of Briquette, Flambé, Shrew, Tremolo, and Vague.

 Hood's Gang

-Hood's Gang is an organization appearing in American comic books published by Marvel Comics.

-Hood made plans to become the Kingpin of Supervillains and invited several supervillains to join up with them, stating that they will be paid in seed money.
+Hood's Gang is a large alliance of supervillains established by Hood, who states that its members will be paid in seed money.
 The Hood's cousin John King serves as his lieutenant.

+Hood's Gang in other media

+A version of Hood's Gang appears in Ironheart.
+This version consists of Hood, John King, siblings Jeri Blood and Roz Blood, pyrotechnics specialist Clown, tech specialist Rampage, and hacker Slug.

 Hordeculture

-Hordeculture is an organization appearing in American comic books published by Marvel Comics.

 Hordeculture is a group of agrochemists, biotechnologists, and bioengineers consisting of Augusta Bromes, Lily Leymus, Edith Scutch, and Opal Vetiver.
 Specializing in the genetic manipulation and propaganda of plant life, they plan to depopulate the human race so that they can return Earth to what they consider a "more pristine state".

 Hulk Gang

-The Hulk Gang is an organization appearing in American comic books published by Marvel Comics.
-It is native to the "Old Man Logan" universe and consists of Bruce Banner's hillbilly grandchildren.
+The Hulk Gang is the name of two organizations in the "Old Man Logan" universe, both consisting of Bruce Banner's hillbilly grandchildren.

-There were two versions of the Hulk Gang in the similar Earths: